MARTIAL ARTS FOR CHILDREN AND ADULTS

 Professor Rodrigo Mendes

 Professor Mendes started practicing BJJ in the early 1990’s in Rio de Janiero, Brazil.
-He received his black belt in 2004 from Andre “Dedeco” Almeida and is currently a 4th degree black belt and certified instructor under the IBJJF (International Brazilian Jiu Jitsu Federation) and USBJJF (United States Brazilian Jiu Jitsu Federation).
+He received his black belt in 2004 and is currently a 5th degree black belt and certified instructor under the IBJJF (International Brazilian Jiu Jitsu Federation)

 Professor Mendes has been teaching BJJ since he was a blue belt in the mid-nineties and is a decorated competitor on the Local, National, and International BJJ scene.